kubernetes/ingress-nginx/docs/user-guide/monitoring.md

 kubectl get nodes -o wide
 ```

-In some cases where the node only have internal IP adresses we need to execute:
+In some cases where the node only have internal IP addresses we need to execute:

 ```console
 kubectl get nodes --selector=kubernetes.io/role!=master -o jsonpath={.items[*].status.addresses[?\(@.type==\"InternalIP\"\)].address}